mobinmob/void-66-services/conf/void-66-conf.md

 ### 3.4 Switching to 66 from runit

 To boot the system with 66 instead of runit after the configuration, you just add `init=/usr/bin/66` to the kernel commandline.
-To switch back, remove the line.
+To switch back, remove it.